thsmi/sieve/FAQ.md

 In case the language is not supported it will fallback to english.

+## App: macOS Builds

+Currently on the Azure Pipeline the packaging step is broken and commented.

+It is most likely easy to fix.
+But you need to debug it on a macOS as the very same code works without issues on a windows and linux machine.
+See [Issue #312](https://github.com/thsmi/sieve/issues/313) for more details.

+I don't own a mac, which means I can neither test, debug aw well as support macOS builds.

+All in all this means there won't be any macOS builds unless someone steps up, fixes the build pipeline and provids tested builds.

+If you are using Sieve on macOS to manage your mailbox filters, consider contributing.

 ## WebExtension: Change Language

 The WebExtension will use Thunderbird's default language.